sunnyyy/cambridge_traffic_data/README.md

     `sanitized_parking_tickets.csv` contains only the geographic coordinates of every parking ticket in the original dataset.

-    the files labeled `sanitized_tickets-[VIOLATION TYPE].csv` contain the geographic coordinates of every parking ticket _of a particular type of violation_ from the original dataset.
+    The files labeled `sanitized_tickets-[VIOLATION TYPE].csv` contain the geographic coordinates of every parking ticket _of a particular type of violation_ from the original dataset.
 Where applicable, different violation types have been grouped together for similarity.

 - [police_crash_data](https://data.cambridgema.gov/Public-Safety/Police-Department-Crash-Data-Historical/ybny-g9cv), Jan 2015 - Jan 2016
   - NOTE: Sanitized version contains only information from crashes involving two vehicles.
 Information includes geographic coordinates and the two vehicle types (e.g. auto, truck).